phamhung075/1-nodejs_mongodb_wc_showCase_SignUp-algorithm-HS256-JWT-keyToken-auth/README.md

 ## Introduction

+This is a personal project created based on the series of lessons by @anonystick (https://github.com/anonystick).

 This project, `nodejs_mongodb_wc_showCase_auth_HS256`, is a Node.js application that showcases user authentication and data management using MongoDB.
 It utilizes the HS256 algorithm for secure authentication.

 ## Installation